 Mevalonate Kinase Deficiency/ Hyperimmunoglobulin D Syndrome (MKD/HIDS) is a genetic disease.
 The gene defect results in abnormalities in a protein called mevalonate kinase (MVK).
 MVK is a protein that facilitates a chemical reaction in the body (an enzyme) involved in the process of making cholesterol.
 Thus, Mevalonate Kinase Deficiency may be considered a “metabolic” disease.

-It is not known why the gene defect causes fever, but it appears that the gene defect causes a decrease in the amount of certain molecules that participate in the control of the process of inflammation.
-Episodes can be triggered by infection, stress, trauma, surgery and especially by vaccinations, or episodes can occur without any obvious trigger.
+It is not known why the gene defect causes fever, but it appears that the gene defect causes a decrease in the number of certain molecules that participate in the control of the process of inflammation.
+Episodes can be triggered by events that stimulate the immune system such as infection, stress, trauma, surgery and especially by vaccinations.
+Episodes can also occur without any obvious trigger.

 MKD/HIDS is inherited in an autosomal recessive manner, meaning that the child receives two mutated genes, one from the mother and the other from the father.
 The parents are then called carriers, and may not be ill at all.
 Often, someone in the extended family has the disease.
 If one child has the disease and the parents are carriers, there is a 25 percent chance another child will get MKD/ HIDS.

-It usually takes a physician expert in this disease to diagnose this disease.
+It usually takes a physician expert in this disease to diagnose MVK/HIDS.
 Blood tests during an episode usually show signs of inflammation.
-Most have elevated levels of immunoglobulin D. During episodes, a urine test for organic acids will show high levels of mevalonic acid.
+Most have elevated levels of immunoglobulins D and A. During episodes, a urine test for organic acids will show high levels of mevalonic acid.
 The diagnosis will be confirmed by a genetic test finding the defect in the MVK gene.